 In the digital era of ebooks and tablets, you can now create a masterpiece, print it and make it disappear from the paper it was written on.

 The idea of using lasers to remove print from paper isn’t, however, new.
 The first piece of literature on the subject came from Professor Arthur Schawlow, one of the original inventors of the laser (believe it or not).
-During his research on the first visible laser in the 60s he found a possible use of the new device he developed at Bell Labs to remove ink from his typewriter pages to correct mistakes (see here for a cool vintage article).
+During his research on the first visible laser in the 60s he found a possible use of the new device he developed at Bell Labs to remove ink from his typewriter pages to correct mistakes.
 But this result, together with other reported uses of lasers to remove stains from old books for preservation and conservation, was not picked up in the application of full scale ink removal as an alternative to recycling until David, Julian and Thomas came along.

 The first experiment that proved the idea could work arrived early on in David’s PhD: about six months after starting his work, using borrowed equipment from another lab in the department, he showed that a pulsed laser could remove printed toner without damaging the paper fibres.
 From there it was ‘just’ a matter of mapping the universe of parameters for which unprinting could work (wavelength, energy, pulse length of lasers, types of toner and paper, etc.), understanding how it could be scaled up as a manufacturing process and quantifying its benefits versus existing alternatives in the lifecycle of paper (such as recycling or discarding paper in landfills).
 This universe of data was nicely wrapped up in the publication of a paper in the journal Proceedings of the Royal Society A. This paper triggered a media buzz in early 2012, being picked up by the New Scientist, BBC News, and the Telegraph, among others.
 And all this attention unlocked something in David’s and Julian’s minds regarding the value of their idea.
 It showed them that, despite the fact that some of their earlier publications on laser unprinting didn’t receive the same attention, their idea was now perceived as interesting and worth talking about, maybe even ecologically revolutionary: ‘[…] widespread adoption of the practice could not only save trees but significantly reduce climate-change emissions from paper manufacturing and recycling as well’ wrote Edward Moyer from CNET.
 They both understood that in order to show the ecological impact of the idea it needed to be pursued beyond academia and put into practice.